 New Lenox's new and improved farmers market closes after this Saturday, and the village is happy things went a lot better than last year.

-Last year, the New Lenox farmers market only got four or five vendors on average, in part because the previous operator told his clients not to return, according to those who participated.
+Last year, the New Lenox farmers market , in part because the previous operator told his clients not to return, according to those who participated.

 There was a noticeable difference this year, with about 15 vendors a week with French Market running the show.